sean-s-elias/DatingApp/README.md

 3- Install the Angular CLI: npm install -g @angular/cli

-4- Open Command promot and CD into the project
+4- Open Command prompt and CD into the project

 5- Run npm install